MBA in Human Resource Management: Career Path

 • Talent Management: Graduates can work in talent management roles such as identifying and developing the talent within the organization to support the overall goals of the organization

-• Human Resources Consulting: Graduates can work as human resources consultants, providing advice and support to organizations on human resources management practices.
+• Human Resources Consulting: Graduates can work as human resources consultants, advising and supporting organizations on human resources management practices.

-• General Management: Graduates with an MBA in Human Resource Management can also go on to work in general management roles such as operations management, financial management, and marketing management.
+• General Management: Graduates with an MBA in Human Resource Management can also work in general roles such as operations management, financial management, and marketing management.

 • Entrepreneurship: Graduates can leverage their knowledge, skills, and network to start their own HR consulting firm or business.